 Step Four involves the clients making an informed decision about the path forward.
 Having undertaken a preliminary design assessment our clients will be able to proceed with the confidence to the formal design and build process process.
 Or, worse case scenario, modify plans to reduce costs before the formal design begins.

-If this sounds like this could help you, please contact us to chat about your house, by clicking the below button.
+If it sounds like this could help you please contact us to have an obligation free chat about your house, by clicking the below button.